Chapter 103: Interlude XXI – Warnings

 But even if he could dismiss them all, part of him clings to the notion that he’s being targeted.
 He wants evidence, ethereal as it would be, that he’s on the right track.
 That he’s finally found something important.

-Which is why he was suspicious when he the private meeting request a few weeks ago.
+Which is why he was suspicious when he received the private meeting request a few weeks ago.
 It was relayed from a relatively trustworthy local source, but sources could be compromised.
 It didn’t tell him to come alone, but did specify that he only bring along someone he completely trusts, which could have been a clever psyop meant to lower his guard, since he doesn’t trust anyone completely.

 But there was an obvious choice.
 Agent Touta Matsuda (codename: Notebook) has only been with Interpol for a few years, but he has an impressive record stamping out corruption in Indigo before then; if he’s compromised, Looker could only hope it’s in directions other than the ones that would impact their mission here.